Frank Ryan (gangster): The "King of Coke"

 In January 1982, Ryan learned that two Hells Angels, Denis "Le Curé" Kennedy and Charles Hachey, were planning to kidnap Ryan's children to force him to forgive their drug debts.
 Ryan gave an ultimatum to Buteau that either the two would-be kidnappers be killed or else he would cease selling drugs to the biker club.
 Buteau dispatched Trudeau after the two, whom Trudeau executed after taking them out for drinks in a bar.
 In 1983, Ryan had become wealthy enough to purchase to a large house at 541 Montrose Drive in the wealthy neighborhood of Beaconsfield, where he lived with his wife and two children.

-In 1983, Ryan sent McLaughlin, who proved to be very bloodthirsty as he enjoyed killing people to a farm in New Brunswick owned by Noel Winters with orders to stay there until the media furor caused by his killings in Montreal ceased.
+In 1983, Ryan sent McLaughlin, who proved to be very bloodthirsty as he enjoyed killing people, to a farm in New Brunswick owned by Noel Winters with orders to stay there until the media furor caused by his killings in Montreal ceased.
 Going with McLaughlin to New Brunswick was his girlfriend, Maria Kraus-Hillebrand.
 On 23 April 1984, the decomposing bodies of McLaughlin and Kraus-Hillebrand were found buried in a shallow grave in a rural area outside of Saint John.
 Based upon the state of decomposition, the police estimated that McLaughlin and Kraus-Hillebrand had been killed in late 1983, and charged Winters with the murders.

 Winters believed that Ryan had sent McLaughlin to kill him over an unpaid drug debt, leading to him to strike first.
 Winters hanged himself in his cell the next day as he believed that Ryan would have him murdered in prison.

 Murder

 Ryan was murdered on 13 November 1984.
 On the evening of his death, Ryan was at the Nittolo's Jardin Motel on St. Jacques Street West in Montreal when Paul April, a French-Canadian associate, told him there was an attractive young woman waiting to have sex with him in the adjoining room.
 April and his associate, Robert Lelièvre, who had a shotgun, planned to tie Ryan to a chair and force him to reveal where he had hidden his fortune before killing him.

 Ryan resisted and threw a chair at Lelièvre, who opened fire with his shotgun.
 As Ryan lay dying on the floor, someone finished him off by shooting him in the head with a .45 handgun.
 It is unclear who actually shot Ryan.
 One of Ryan's killers, Eddie Philips, told his brother, John Philips "I shot a dead man!", claiming he had shot Ryan after his death on the orders of April and Lelièvre.

 Ryan's killers fled so quickly that they did not take any of the valuables on his corpse.
-The police found in Ryan's wallet some $6, 350 in cash along with a gold chain still around his neck and a Rolex watch still on his wrist.
+The police found in Ryan's wallet $6,350 in cash along with a gold chain still around his neck and a Rolex watch still on his wrist.